noerjeffries/START-HERE/CONTRIBUTING.md

 ### Current Status of Development

 ##### [Feature Development](https://github.com/WorldBrain/VISION-ROADMAP-FEATURES/issues?q=is%3Aissue+is%3Aopen+label%3A%22prio+1%22)
+We build this service on the basis of [Hypothes.is](http://www.hypothes.is), an already well developed open-source project, which aims to add a new layer of annotated commentary to the web.

+Many planned functionalities of *WorldBrain's Webmarks* overlap with Hypothes.is roadmap.

+That is why as the WorldBrain team, we try to contribute to Hypothes.is' core software wherever it is possible.
-Together with Hypothe.is, we are currently elaborating which feature might be the best to develop as a pilot project.
+We are currently elaborating which feature might be the best to develop as a pilot project.
 With that we test the workflows for the future tasks to come.
 The list of features, that are in the discussion so far are [here](https://github.com/WorldBrain/VISION-ROADMAP-FEATURES/issues?q=is%3Aissue+is%3Aopen+label%3A%22prio+1%22).

 ##### Infrastructure